“John Watson,” the receptionist announces as she opens the door to the therapist’s office and ushers him in with a polite smile.

 He swivels sideways, off the couch and upright, and begins pacing back and forth across the office.
 The way he does it makes John think that having the empty space is more important to him than having a desk or shelves or the normal paraphernalia of an office would be.

 “London is full of people who may as well be wearing masks for all the attention they pay to one another.
 No one every really observes, John.
-Lingering behind their faces are the soldiers and the doctors, the murders the thieves, the psychotic.”
+Lingering behind their faces are the soldiers and the doctors, the murderers, the thieves, the psychotic.”

 He comes to a halt facing John.